truefoundry/truefoundry-docs/experiment-tracking/log-data/create-run.md

 import mlfoundry

 client = mlfoundry.get_client()
-run = client.create_run(project_name="iris-sklearn-example", run_name="svm-model-1")
+run = client.create_run(project_name="iris-sklearn-example", run_name="svm-model")
 # Your code here.
 run.end()
 ```
 You can organize multiple runs under a single project.
-For example, the run `svm-model-1` will be created under the project `iris-sklearn-example`.
+For example, the run `svm-model` will be created under the project `iris-sklearn-example`.

 You can view these runs in the MLFoundry dashboard.
 ![Runs in MLFoundry](../../assets/mlf-run.png)